Smooth-Programmer/Smooth-Programmer/README.md

   </div>

 - 🔭 I’m currently working on Full Stack projects.
-- 🌱 I’m currently learning Application development plugins & wizards.
+- 🌱 I’m currently learning Application development.
 - 👯 I'm looking to collaborate on Application & Web Development projects.
 - 💬 Ask me about React.js, Node.js, MongoDB, Firebase.
 - 🤟 Fun Fact : The first programmer was the daughter of the mad poet.